 Hot Water in the Van

 If you are wondering what we do for hot water, we use a Bosch electric water heater plumbed into our water system.
-Drawing 1450 watts, it runs off our 2500 watt inverter just fine.
+Drawing 1450 watts, it runs off our 2500-watt inverter just fine.
 It takes approximately 10-15 minutes to heat the 4-gallon tank.
 In the beginning, I faced a few issues getting the electrical system to run it properly, but I quickly overcame them.
 The problem was that I was running 150 amp circuit breakers at my batteries as main system protection.
 They would heat up and trip after a few minutes because they could not carry the load.
 Even 250 amp breakers did the same so I switched to 200 amp ANL fuses instead.
 The fuses have not failed us, not even once.
-For batteries, we are running two 6 volt batteries under the hood, plus a Renogy 200 amp-hour 12V battery totaling 400 amp hours (200 useable).
+For batteries, we were originally running two 6-volt batteries under the hood, plus a Renogy 200 amp-hour 12V battery totaling 400 amp hours (200 useable).
 More on that in my electrical system post.
-The water heater draws 130 amps on the battery system when heating and uses 40 amp hours total of our battery capacity.
-After the tank fully heats up and clicks off automatically, we flip the power switch to it so it doesn’t kick back on.
-4 gallons is enough for the two of use to take two decent hot showers.
+After about 3 years, the Renogy battery failed therefore, we ditched all of those heavy AGB batteries and went with one 300aH LiFePO4 battery and it has performed amazingly.
+The water heater draws 130 amps on the battery system when heating and uses approximately 40 amp hours total of our battery capacity.
+After the tank fully heats up and clicks off automatically, we flip the power switch off so it doesn’t kick back on.
+4 gallons is plenty for the two of us to take two decent hot showers.
 They’re quick but more luxurious than military-style showers.
 We have used this setup dozens of times over the past two years.
 It is solid, proven, and works very well!
 Although there are cheaper ways to heat water, having plumbed-in hot water on demand with no need to vent the water heater is priceless.

 Indoor Van Shower Parts List